 We live in the wide expanse of lower Wensleydale.
 Only 10 minutes from the A1 but surrounded by fields on all sides, we run flocks of sheep including the rare Wensleydale longwool sheep.
 Our sheep are gentle by nature and having always been interested in fleece and wool products, we have been inspired to share the joy that our animals bring, the lovely products that can be produced from wool and our beautiful surroundings.
 We are a family-run business and three generations are involved in every stage of production from lambing to finished garments!

-In addition to the sheep in our little corner of North Yorkshire, we have hens, several acres of woodland and a lake.
+In addition to the sheep in our little corner of North Yorkshire we have several acres of woodland and a lake.
 We also run an award-winning bed and breakfast and self-catering cottage Elmfield House on the same site.

 We are happy to take orders over the phone or through our secure website, but if you would prefer to visit us then our tea room is open Sunday-Tuesday 11-3.
+The tea room will close on Tuesday, December 18, 2018 and re-open on Sunday, April 14, 2019.
 We display everything in our large conservatory overlooking the sheep as they graze in the fields and why not indulge in some drinks and cake as you enjoy your visit.